t-haehnel/VFTModels/README.md

 # How to use

-## 1. Semantic Relatedness Model Training using a Wikipedia Corpus
+## 1. Semantic Relatedness Model training using a Wikipedia Corpus

-Pre-trained semantic relatedness models can be obtained from:

-**Hähnel, Tom.
-(2022).
-Multilanguage Semantic Relatedness Models for Verbal Fluency Tasks.
-Zenodo. https://doi.org/10.5281/zenodo.7429321**

-Please note that each semantic relatedness model is composed of two files (one .kv and one .kv.vectors.npy file).
-Both files need to have the same base name (except the different file name extensions) and need to be stored within the same directory.
+Pre-trained Semantic Relatedness Models can be downloaded from https://mega.nz/folder/RD0jlK5Q#Pd_aNR5rrpyXrzD-bv1YUg Please not, that each Semantic Relatedness Model is composed of two files (one .kv and one .kv.vectors.npy file).
+Both files need to have the same base name, only different file name extensions and needs to be stored within the same directory.

-If a semantic relatedness model is required for a different language, it can be also trained individually following this procedure:
+If a Semantic Relatedness Model is required for a different language, it can be also trained individually following this procedure:

-First, download the correct Wikipedia corpus.
+First, download a Wikipedia Corpus.
 Thus, visit https://dumps.wikimedia.org/backup-index.html and click the link for your desired language (e.g. enwiki for English Wikipedia).
-Then locate the correct Wikipedia corpus (named ...-pages-articles.xml.bz2, e.g. enwiki-20221020-pages-articles.xml.bz2) and download it.
+Then locate the correct Wikipedia Corpus (named ...-pages-articles.xml.bz2, e.g. enwiki-20221020-pages-articles.xml.bz2) and download it.

-To train the model, the algorithm first preprocesses the Wikipedia corpus and saves the preprocessed corpus as a .txt file.
+To train the model, the algorithm first preprocesses the Wikipedia Corpus and saves the preprocessed corpus as a .txt file.

 When running the modeltraining_word2vec.py script you have to specify the following filenames by parameters:
 * The name/path of the Wikipedia corpus (e.g. enwiki-20221020-pages-articles.xml.bz2)
 * The name/path where the preprocessed file should be saved (e.g. enwiki-20221020-pages-articles.txt).
-If the file does already exist, it will be used and not recreated.
+If the file does already exists, it will be used and not recreated.
 * The name/path of the output file, i.e. the trained model (e.g. enwiki-20221020-pages-articles.kv).
 The second .kv.vectors.npy file will be created within the same directory.

-Now, to train a new semantic relatedness model, execute the modeltraining_word2vec.py using python and replace the file names accordingly:
+Now, to train a new Semantic Relatedness Model, execute the modeltraining_word2vec.py with python and replace the file names accordingly:

     python modeltraining_word2vec.py -i dewiki-20221020-pages-articles.xml.bz2 -p dewiki-20221020-pages-articles.txt -o dewiki-20221020-pages-articles.kv

-The script will need some hours of computation time and print the progress after creating the preprocessed file.
+The script will need some hours of computation time and print some progress after creating the preprocessed file.

 The following parameters can be used with the script: